D.C. police lieutenant suspended over alleged ties to right-wing group

 While nothing currently known about the Lamond case suggests recent interactions between Tarrio and the FBI, court records show that years ago he was a prolific cooperator with federal and local law enforcement in South Florida — cooperation that grew out of a 2012 fraud case in which he pleaded guilty to helping sell stolen goods.

-Tarrio has complained about being publicly identified as a government informant, posting an online screed last year criticizing government and the media for disclosing his past activities and arguing that his cooperation was done with the full knowledge and participation of his co-defendants, writing, “They have proven that if you cooperate with the US government they will hang you out to dry...
+Tarrio has complained about being publicly identified as a government informant, posting an online screed last year criticizing government and the media for disclosing his past activities and arguing that his cooperation was done with the full knowledge and participation of his co-defendants, writing: “They have proven that if you cooperate with the US government they will hang you out to dry...
 So my question is... is it worth it?
 That I leave up to y’all to decide.”

 At a 2014 hearing in the fraud case, a prosecutor described Tarrio as “probably the most cooperative from day one.
 From day one, he was the one who wanted to talk to law enforcement, wanted to clear his name, wanted to straighten this out so that he could move on with his life.”